MetOffice/jules/README.md

 ## Documentation

-For current and previous releases of the JULES documentation please see [here](https://jules-lsm.github.io/)
+For releases since version 8.0, please see the [current Jules documentation](https://metoffice.github.io/jules/).
+For version 7.9 and earlier, please see the [legacy Jules documentation](https://jules-lsm.github.io/)

 ## Contributing Guidelines